 Unfortunately, there is no road map for this because our career paths are so varied, and we all have such different experiences in the role that change from job to job, company to company, so a lot of this work you will have to do on your own.

 You’ve got to do it!

-The thought leaders are elevating the role to this level, which means recruitment companies are using this jargon in their job descriptions, and this is what ultimately businesses are going to want in their staff.
+The thought leaders are elevating the role to this level, which means recruitment companies use this jargon in their job descriptions.
+This is what ultimately businesses are going to want in their staff.

-To make sure that you future proof your career and that you are ready for the next five years, this level of interaction within your business is imperative.
+To ensure that you future proof your career and that you are ready for the next five years, this level of interaction within your business is imperative.

 It’s getting to be as vital as it was 15 years ago to know how to use Microsoft.

-Also, it’s worth noting that the strategic work, this is also where the reward and recognition lives; this is how you get yourself noticed.
+Also, it’s worth noting that the strategic work is also where the reward and recognition lives; this is how you get yourself noticed.